IIIF/api/source/presentation/4.0/model.md

 ### spatialScale
 {: #spatialScale}

 A single UnitValue that defines a real-world scale factor for the coordinate units of a Canvas or Scene.
 For a Canvas, this defines the physical distance between adjacent units horizontally and vertically.
-A Canvas with a `width` of 5000 and a `spatialScale` with `value` 0.00008 represents a physical space 0.4 metres wide.
+A Canvas with a `width` of 5000 and a `spatialScale` with `value` 0.00008 represents a physical space 0.4 meters wide.
 For a Scene, this defines the physical distance corresponding to the XYZ coordinate units, or in other words, the physical distance length of a unit vector in the 3D coordinate space.
 The value of `unit` _MUST_ be a length unit.
-In this specification, the only length unit defined is `m`, i.e., metres.
+In this specification, the only length unit defined is `m`, i.e., meters.
 Unless other values are defined externally as an [extension][prezi30-ldce], the value of `unit` _SHOULD_ always be `m`.

 {% include api/code_header.html %}